stencila/dockta/README.md

 Dockter is similar to `repo2docker`, `containerit`, and `reprozip` in that it is aimed at researchers doing data analysis (and supports R) whereas most other tools are aimed at software developers (and don't support R).
 Dockter differs to these projects principally in that it:

-- performs static code analysis for multiple languages to determine package requirements (🦄 well, right now just R).
+- performs static code analysis for multiple languages to determine package requirements.

 - uses package databases to determine package system dependencies and generate linked meta-data (`containerit` does this for R).